Copyright © 2009, 2010, 2011 XBRL International Inc., All Rights Reserved.

 When referring to a specific element, it will be identified by

-element for a specification container element would be referred to as
+of a versioning report would be referred to as

 Attributes are also identified by their local name and, where

 distinguished from elements by prefixing them by an

 When referring to any attribute, so long as it has a specific